scottrlarson/profession/content/services/computer/assistance/online.md

 <!--more-->

-<p><b>Please inquire about protecting your data before I start the work.
-I am not responsible for any kind of data loss.
+<p><b>Please inquire about protecting your data before I handle an issues you are having.
+I am not responsible for any kind of data loss or hardware damage.
 If you don't have one already, having a backup strategy is important before you request help so that none of your important data is lost in the event of a device failure or accident.</b></p>

 <p>Types of issues that can be repaired as long as your device boots and is able to get on-line:</p>
 <ul>